richard-austin/security-cam/README.md

   Note that for this function to be accessible outside the LAN, port forwarding must be set up for port 446.

   Provides access to camera web admin page through the NVR.
-Access is protected by the NVR authentication system (Spring Security) as well as the cameras own authentication.
+Access is protected by the NVR authentication system (Spring Security) as well as the NVR's access token system.
 SV3C and ZXTech camera credentials are provided by the NVR if they were set up in the camera configuration page, otherwise they will need to be entered after selecting the camera.
 Any other camera types will need their credentials entered after the camera is selected.